-Your health is important to you but think about your usual habits.
+Your health is important to you but think about your habits.
 Many of us have habits that are, shall we say, less than good for us.

 We might watch more TV than is good for us.
 We might eat foods that are overloaded with sugars and other ingredients.
 And we might drink more alcohol than we should and stay-up way past our bedtimes!

 Admit it: You probably have one too many habits in your life that aren’t conducive to good health.
 We all do, but we need to kick these into touch and concentrate on those good habits.

 Such as?
 Well, here are a few of the healthy habits that I think you should consider adding to your daily routine.

 Add These Healthy Habits To Your Daily Routine